juliansoh/BentleyAIImmersionDay2025/README.md

 - What other capabilities, beyond answering questions, would you/organization benefit from Copilot agents?
 - Any other thoughts, recommendations, concerns you want to bring up for discusion with the broader team?

-## Extra credit use case
-Connect Copilot agent to an external connector (e.g. Salesforce).

-_Duration: 30 minutes_

-_Level: 101_

-## Lab Manual
-- In the Knowledge section of your agent, add a new knowledge source
-- Select the Advanced tab and pick an external agent.
-For this Hackathon, select the _Salesforce_ connector. ([image](images/AddSalesforce.png))
-- Ask your coach for the developer sandbox Salesforce login
-- Select the Opportunities table to add